theHdd4/TrinityFastAPIDjangoReact/README.md

 ```yaml
 traefik.http.services.trinity-ai.loadbalancer.server.port=8002
 ```

+Run `python scripts/check_ai_tunnel.py` to confirm `/chat` is reachable through the tunnel and routed to the AI container.

 Use `docker compose logs traefik` and `docker compose logs fastapi` for additional details.
 Use `docker compose logs cloudflared` to confirm the tunnel